villekf/OMEGA/README.md

 When using Windows, implementation 2 (ArrayFire matrix free OpenCL) can only be enabled by manually building ArrayFire with Mingw.
 Instructions are provided [here](https://github.com/villekf/OMEGA/wiki/Building-ArrayFire-with-Mingw-on-Windows).
 Note that CUDA won't work even with manual building.

+Implementations 3 and 5 fail to build with Octave 9.2 in Windows.
+Octave 8.3 should work fine.

 Almost all MATLAB-based code runs significantly slower compared to MATLAB (this is due to the slowness of loops in Octave).
 Reconstructions are unaffected.

 MAT-files that are over 2 GB are not supported by Octave and such large data sets cannot be saved in Octave at the moment.